pawelc/docs/toread_seq.md

 2010 - Introduction to Time Series and Forecasting 2013 - Forecasting conditional correlation for exchange rates using multivariate GARCH models with historical value-at-risk application
 2015 - Deep Kalman Filters
+2022 - A course in Time Series Analysis book

 An introduction of trajectory model into HMM-based speech synthesis Dynamic Bayesian Networks with Deterministic Tables